Wise Online - View Week

 WEEKLY PRACTICE TASKS

-This week, when you have a strong response of anxiety, pain or annoyance or difficulty use the ABCD tool to help move through that discomfort.
+This week, when you have a strong response of anxiety, pain, annoyance or difficulty use second arrow tool to help move through that discomfort.
 You may even like to ask yourself… what is my story line here?
 Am I still dealing with the first arrow, or have I well and truly moved into the second one?
+This practice helps us to recognise when our mind has escalated our distress.
+Remember- pain is inevitable, suffering is optional.

 FORMAL PRACTICE- Regulating Practices